 Here is my list of requirements that led me to SiteGround and how they fit the bill.

 - Quality support – In my experience to date, all of the first-line support techs I have dealt with at SiteGround have been knowledgeable and professional and wait times have been low or non-existent.
 Additionally, support ticket submission options include the normal methods you would expect: email, phone and chat sessions.
 To my surprise, the day after I opened my hosting account with SiteGround I received a call from a friendly SiteGround employee welcoming me and asking if I had any questions.
 I was impressed.

 - Free SSL certificates (HTTPs) – SiteGround is one of the few major, non-EIG web hosts participating in the Let’s Encrypt Initiative which provides free digital certificates used to enable HTTPS (SSL/TLS) for website security.
 From an SEO (search engine optimization) standpoint that’s important because, in 2014, Google announced that it was starting to use HTTPS as a ranking signal.
 So, in addition to the important security benefit, no website should be without HTTPS if maximizing visibility in Google is an objective.
-For comparison purposes, basic SSL/TLS certificates start at $40/yr. at HostGator and $75/yr. at GoDaddy and they do not auto-renew as does the free “Let’s Encrypt” solution at SiteGround.
+For comparison purposes, at the time of this writing, basic SSL/TLS certificates start at $40/yr. at HostGator and $75/yr. at GoDaddy and they do not auto-renew (every 90 days) as does the free “Let’s Encrypt” solution at SiteGround.